tldr-pages/tldr/pages/linux/fadvise.md

 # fadvise

-> Control linux file caching behavior.
+> Control Linux file caching behavior.
 > More information: <https://manned.org/a2disconf.8>.

 - Preload a file into cache: